Below please find some information regarding your seat that you should be aware prior to travel.

 You may start travelling at will as from December 3, 2015, as long as you have an electronic passport with at least there months of validity.

-For the benefit to be applied, the agreement allows no longer than 90 days as the period of time for businessmen in business trips, students doing short courses, journalists doing coverages, or artists doing exhibitions.
+For the benefit to be applied, the agreement allows no longer than 90 days as the period of time for business travelers, business travelers, students taking short courses, journalists carry out journalistic work, or artists doing exhibitions.

 Yes.
-The agreement consider that each country is autonomous to admit or not travelers that come from other places.
-Also they can demand that people should not be in the immigration violators list or in the list of security or health threats for the EU.
+The agreement considers that each country is autonomous to admit or not travelers that come from other places.
+Also, they can demand that people should not be in the immigration violators list or in the list of security or health threats for the EU.
 Learn about the restrictions and benefits of the agreement.